kartik-venugopal/aural-player/README.md

 - The option to remember sound settings for a particular song and apply them automatically whenever that song is played
 - A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background
 - New color schemes
-- Port to Swift v4.2

 ### Recent updates

+- **10/05/2018: Swift 4.2 port:** All source code has been ported to Swift v4.2 !
+Also, the old "swift2" branch has been deleted.

 - **10/04/2018: New release:**
   * New features: